-BOARD AND ITS SUB-COMMITTEES
+BOARD AND ITS SUB-COMMITTEE

 The Board consists of 5 directors; 60% are non-executive and 67% of the non-executives are independent.
 Board members bring significant experience in the Group's primary business sectors of property and retail, together with significant financial skills and experience with listed companies and in the Group's operating countries of Botswana and Namibia.
 Non-executive directors are chosen for their business acumen and skills pertinent to the Group's business and the Board promotes diversity in a non-discriminatory manner in considering Board composition.
 The Board considers that it is adequately constituted to enable it to carry out its duties and that there is an appropriate balance of power and of skills.
 The roles of the Managing Director and Chairman are not filled by the same person.
-In view of the Chairman not being an independent director the Board has appointed a Lead Independent Director, Mr. J.P.
+In view of the Chairman not being an independent director, the Board has appointed a Lead Independent Director, Mr. J.P.
 McLoughlin.

 At least one third of directors are required to retire annually at the annual general meeting, based on those longest in office.
 If, at the date of any ordinary meeting, any Director has held office for three years since their last election or appointment they shall retire at such meeting, either as one of the one third normal rotation or in addition thereto.
 Retiring members are eligible for re-election with all motions for appointment or re-election being considered individually.
 During the year Messrs.
-J.T.
-Mynhardt and F.B Lebala and Ms. L.C Tapping retired from the Board with Messrs.
+J.P.
+McLoughlin and S. Venkatakrishnan retired and were re-elected, with Messrs.
 L.J.
-Mynhardt and C.F. van Wyk appointed to the Board.
+Mynhardt and C.F. van Wyk appointments ratified at the annual general meeting held on the 26 January 2024.
 Messrs.
-J.P.
-McLoughlin and S. Venkatakrishnan are due to retire at the next annual general meeting and offer themselves for re-election and the appointments of Messrs.L.J.
-Mynhardt and C.F. van Wyk require ratification.
+T.L.J.
+Mynhardt and C.F. van Wyk are due to retire at the next annual general meeting and offer themselves for re-election.

-The Board is scheduled to meet at least three times per annum and met three times during the 2023 financial year.
+The Board is scheduled to meet at least three times per annum and met three times during the 2024 financial year with full attendance.
 The number of meetings required was considered by the Board and it was agreed that, taking into consideration the type and nature of the company's operations, as well as the costs in time and money of holding a board meeting, three meetings a year are effective and appropriate.
 Ad hoc specific decisions required to be taken between meetings are attended to by the passing of a resolution signed by all directors, following any interaction considered necessary by individual Board members.
-These round robin resolutions are subsequently ratified at the following Board meeting.
+These round robin resolutions are subsequently noted at the following Board meeting.
 Where necessary an extraordinary Board meeting would be called.